 In 2016, Cabeólica changed its shareholder composition with InfraCo Africa Limited transferring its shares to AFC Equity Investments Limited.

-2016 was also the year in which the EOLO program “We Are Energy” reached the most 4th grade children: 64 classes in 28 schools were visited, totaling 1,737 students.
-This program is focused on teaching the sources of renewable energy as well as energy efficiency practices, and is introduced in schools with the support of the Ministry of Education and Sport.
+2016 was also the year in which the EOLO program “We Are Energy” was implemented in several islands in a single year, reaching 1,737 fourth-grade students.
+The program, promoted and developed by the Cabeolica, introduces lessons on renewable energy and energy efficiency practices in schools with the support of the Ministry of Education and Sport.

 Cabeólica initiated the year by promoting a debate regarding the performance and impact of Cabeólica following its five years of full operation as well as the importance of consistent renewable energy projects.
 With different international actors, incluiding various high-level government officials, there was a consensus regarding the importance of projects such as Cabeólica to reach the goals that were defined by Cape Verde.